Financial District

 Where to Eat & Drink

-The Ferry Building sits a few blocks east when you need waterfront air and farmer’s market produce.
+The Ferry Building is a few blocks east when you want waterfront air and the farmers market.

 Getting There

-Every Muni Metro line stops at Montgomery Station, and BART connects you to the East Bay and the airport.
-The district sits at the center of San Francisco’s transit network — getting here is the easy part.
+Every Muni Metro line stops at Montgomery Station.
+BART runs from Montgomery to the East Bay and SFO.
+The Financial District is at the center of the city’s transit network.